shriyakak/Covid-19-Data-Analysis/README.md

 python visualize.py
 ```
 * The Dashboard will run on localhost at port - 8051.
 (Click the link generated after above command)
 * Make sure you have required libraries installed on your machine.
+See requirement.txt.

 <p align='center'>
 <img src='images/Task1.png' title='virus spread and doubling rate for individual country' style='max-width:600px'></img>